andis-sprinkis/snippet/sh_dd_clone_storage_dev.md

 Use purpose-made tools, like `ddrescure` instead.

-If those are not available, the `iflag=fullblock` available in GNU Coreutils `dd` implementation [may be used](https://www.gnu.org/software/coreutils/manual/html_node/dd-invocation.html):
+If those tools are not available, the `iflag=fullblock` available in GNU Coreutils `dd` implementation [may be used](https://www.gnu.org/software/coreutils/manual/html_node/dd-invocation.html):

 ```sh
 dd conv="noerror,sync" iflag="fullblock" < "/dev/sda1" > "/mnt/rescue.img"